 Personal Capital will not only manage your investments but also help to optimize your tax situation.
 They do this by avoiding limiting exposure to any one sector, placing income producing assets in retirement accounts, and capital gains generating investments in taxable accounts.
 That doesn’t make investment related taxable income disappear, but it does minimize it.

 Personal Capital offers three different levels of investment management:

 Unlike Personal Capital, Quicken is a pure budgeting software platform.
 Quicken is available for both Windows and Mac, as well as mobile devices.
 It not only offers budgeting, but also enables you to create plans to reduce debt or increase your investments.
 You can safely import all your transactions, then categorize them into the proper accounts.

 Quicken is available in four different plans: Starter, Deluxe, Premier and Home & Business.

 Budgeting- This is where Quicken is particularly strong.
 They set up realistic household budgets that are based on your spending history.
 You can then customize goals, enabling you to plan for your future, as well as for paying current bills.

 The program forecasts your balances, and even reminds you to pay bills, all while showing you how much money you have in real time.

 Budgeting capabilities are available on all four Quicken plans.

-Quicken Bill Pay – This feature enables you to pay a bill directly from any checking account included on the platform.
-However, it’s available only on the Premier and Home & Business plans.
+Quicken Bill Pay- This feature enables you to pay a bill directly from any checking account included on the platform.
+It’s available every plan except Quicken Simplifi.